Big River (Brodribb River, Victoria)

-The Big River is a perennial river of the Snowy River catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Big River is a perennial river of the Snowy River catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 The Big River rises below Big Tree Hill within the Errinundra National Park, and flows generally westerly, joined by the Saint Patricks River, before reaching its confluence with the Brodribb River, in remote country southwest of the locality of Malinns in the Shire of East Gippsland.
 The river descends 101 m over its 10 km course.

 The catchment area of the river is administered by the East Gippsland Catchment Management Authority.